interbit/interbit/docs/gitbook/examples/to-do-list.md

 ## Walk-through

 In this section, we step through the code that is specific to the To-do List app.
-This app is a modified clone of the template app, so we highlight any changes that were made to the template files and any new files we've added.
+This app is a modified clone of the Template app, so we highlight any changes that were made to the Template files and any new files we've added.

 ### Set Up and Configuration